Duke University, Physics

 Position Description

 The Duke Cosmology Group in the Department of Physics at Duke University invites applications for a Postdoctoral Research Associate position in cosmology.
-The successful candidate will work with Prof. Arun Kannawadi and Prof. Michael Troxel on building next-generation pipelines for joint analyses of imaging data from the Rubin Observatory’s LSST and NASA’s Roman Space Telescope.
+The candidate will work with Prof. Arun Kannawadi and Prof. Michael Troxel on building next-generation pipelines for joint analyses of imaging data from the Rubin Observatory’s LSST and NASA’s Roman Space Telescope.

 This position is ideal for a candidate who is passionate about scientific software development and eager to contribute to precision cosmology in the era of overlapping, multi-wavelength surveys.
+If this is you, please make sure to include links to your open-source software contributions (e.g., GitHub) in your CV and/or cover letter.

 Responsibilities: